Psychic Force: Story

 The plot of Psychic Force takes place in the year 2010, where selected individuals are blessed with the power of psychic abilities.
 All people imbued with this power are called "Psychiccers" and uses a specific element such as fire, light, wind, electricity, gravity, time, or ice in fighting.

 Psychiccers are shunned by normal people in general because of their unnatural abilities and that most cases turn violent and deadly from within sight.
 All of that changes one day when a mysterious Psychiccer organization known as NOA appears and offers Psychiccers a place from within their company.
 Headed by a young British Psychiccer man named Keith Evans, NOA seeks to create a perfect utopia for Psychiccers and that they'll eliminate anyone who tries to stand in their way.

 Challenging NOA's ambition is a small independent group known as Anti-NOA and that one of its members, a young American Psychiccer man named Burn Griffiths, seeks to confront and stop his old friend Keith from going through with his extreme plans of creating a Psychiccer-only world.

 Characters

+There are eight playable characters and a final boss who is playable through the use of a code.